asieduofeijnr/chatwithdataset/README.md

 - [Streamlit](https://streamlit.io/) to build a data science web app
 - [Pandasai](https://pandas-ai.com/) to generate Pandas code from a query through [OpenAI GPT-3.5](https://platform.openai.com/docs/api-reference)

-## Download dataset

-Download the [dataset](https://github.com/Fraud-Detection-Handbook/simulated-data-transformed) into the `data` folder at the root of the project.

 ## Run the project